 Robben Island Tour

 Robben Island is best known as a former political prison for apartheid freedom fighters.
-Before that it was a leper colony.
-However now the historic landmark of Robben Island is a museum and national monument in Cape Town.
-This was where Nelson Mandela was incarcerated for 18 years of his 27 year sentence.
+Before that, it was a leper colony.
+However, now the historic landmark of Robben Island is a museum and national monument in Cape Town.
+This was where Nelson Mandela was incarcerated for 18 years of his 27-year sentence.

 The 30-40 minute boat ride takes you out to the island where you experience the conditions of incarceration – you view Nelson Mandela’s prison cell (Cell 5) and see the lime quarries.
-In the one, hard labour was served, in the other prisoners discussed strategy, freedom and the future.
+In the one, hard labour was served.
+In the other, prisoners discussed strategy, freedom, and the future.
 Later, many prisoners would develop eye problems as a result of the sun’s reflection off the lime surfaces.

-This well-preserved landmark is a monument to the triumph of freedom, dignity and determination over humiliation and oppression.
-Time permitting you can explore the attractions on the island, such as the museum shop, the Muslim shrine or kramat.
+This well-preserved landmark is a monument to the triumph of freedom, dignity, and determination over humiliation and oppression.
+Time permitting, you can explore the attractions on the island, such as the museum shop, the Muslim shrine, or Kramat.

-But you can book it online on the supplier’s website if you follow this link: http://www.robben-island.org.za/tours
+But you can book it online on the supplier’s website if you follow this link: https://www.robben-island.org.za/tours